sage-code/maj/alphabet.md

 **Reference:**

-For explaining the pronunciation we have used phonetic symbols:
+For explaining the alphabet pronunciation we have used phonetic symbols:

 * [IPA Org ](http://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/)
 * [IPA Wikipedia ](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet_chart)

 **Phonetic:**

+Maj phonetic writing is a precise form of Maj that uses diacritics to represent reading rules.

+* Letter "ə" is used instead of "h" after a consonant;
+* Letter "ə" is also used when "h" is the last letter in a word;
+* Grave accent can be used to stress a letter: {à è ì ò ù} that is not after "g";
+* Diaeresis { ä ë ï ö ü ӛ ÿ } can be used after "g" to prevent formation of "soft g";

 Phonetic notation has language prefix and is enclosed in double quotes like this: